prausen/nova/README.md

-# Solarbeam.io
+# NOVASWAP.IO

-Solarbeam DEX on Moonriver
+NovaSwap was made from an explosion on the surface of MoonRiver 💫